 Diagnostic Radiology or Pathology

-If you need transport to and from hospital for a specialist clinic appointment Western Health's Patient Transport Coordinator may be able to help you.
-We may be able to help by arranging Non-Emergency Transport or organising transport services from Red Cross Volunteer Driver Services (Metro and Regional) or Department Veteran Affairs.
+Transport Services manage inquiries from persons who may require transport assistance in attending a medical appointment or treatment at Western Health.
+We may be able to assist by arranging Non-Emergency Patient Transport, Red Cross Volunteer Driver Services (Metro and Regional), Department Veteran Affairs or direct you to other community transport services where necessary.
 If it is an emergency please call an ambulance on 000.

-Government funding is used to support transport needs for people who have:
+Government funding is used to support Non-Emergency Patient Transport for people who hold a current -

 We would advise you to have a current Ambulance Victoria Membership if you do not have one of the above cards.

-Non Emergency Transport or Volunteer Services should not be seen as an alternative to using:
+Non-Emergency Patient Transport or Volunteer Services should not be seen as an alternative to you using:

-We understand that parking near a hospital can be difficult however to make sure that our transport services are available for people who have no other way to get to hospital we ask that you do not use our transport services to avoid the difficulty or cost of parking in the first instance.
+We understand that parking near a hospital can be difficult however we ask that you do not use our transport services to avoid the difficulty or cost of parking in the first instance.

-transport request form for a Specialist or Pre Admission Clinic appointment only.
+Specialist or Pre Admission Clinic appointments ONLY by

 Please utilise the information detailed on Community Booking